thesleepingsage/hypr-login/README.md

 Boot directly into Hyprland from TTY autologin, using hyprlock as your login screen and no display manager required.

+> **⚠️ Requires Hyprland 0.53+**
+>
+> hypr-login uses `start-hyprland` for crash recovery and safe mode.
+> This feature was introduced in Hyprland 0.53.
+Earlier versions are not supported.

 This guide walks you through replacing SDDM (or any display manager) with a simpler boot chain:

 ```